AndreaPrestia/Felis/README.md

 - Implement an authorization mechanism to use it in public networks.
 - Code cleanup and a lot of other things that now i don't remember.
 - Add a mechanism of public and private key header validation.
-- Rewrite the message entity separating the payload of the message from the header part.